George Fullerton

 M, #30195, b.
 6 November 1815, d.
 3 December 1898

-David Stuart Erskine, 13th Earl of Buchan was born on 6 November 1815.1 He was the son of Henry David Erskine, 12th Earl of Buchan and Elizabeth Cole Shipley.1 He married, firstly, Agnes Graham Smith, daughter of James Smith, on 27 April 1849.1 He married, secondly, Maria James, daughter of William James, on 17 July 1876.1 He died on 3 December 1898 at age 83 at Gloucester House, Shepperton on Thames, England.2
+David Stuart Erskine, 13th Earl of Buchan was born on 6 November 1815.1 He was the son of Henry David Erskine, 12th Earl of Buchan and Elizabeth Cole Shipley.1 He married, firstly, Agnes Graham Smith, daughter of James Smith, on 27 April 1849.1 He married, secondly, Maria James, daughter of Lt.-Col. William James, on 17 July 1876.1 He died on 3 December 1898 at age 83 at Gloucester House, Shepperton on Thames, EnglandG.2

-David Stuart Erskine, 13th Earl of Buchan was a jockey.1 He succeeded to the title of 8th Lord Cardross [S., 1610] on 13 September 1857.1 He succeeded to the title of 13th Earl of Buchan [S., 1469] on 13 September 1857.1 He succeeded to the title of 13th Lord Auchterhouse [S., 1469] on 13 September 1857.1 He held the office of Deputy Lieutenant (D.L.) of Linlithgow.1 In 1894 he was made bankrupt in the sum of £388, having in 1872 made over his Linlithgow estates to his son for £500 pa.1 He was a Roman Catholic by the time of his death.1
+He was a jockey.1 He succeeded as the 13th Earl of Buchan [S., 1469] on 13 September 1857.1 He succeeded as the 13th Lord Auchterhouse [S., 1469] on 13 September 1857.1 He succeeded as the 8th Lord Cardross [S., 1610] on 13 September 1857.1 He held the office of Deputy Lieutenant (D.L.) of Linlithgow.1 In 1894 he was made bankrupt in the sum of £388, having in 1872 made over his Linlithgow estates to his son for £500 pa.1 He was a Roman Catholic by the time of his death.1

 Children of David Stuart Erskine, 13th Earl of Buchan and Agnes Graham Smith